I should be making soups.

 Another important factor is the dough.
-The dough has to be flaky, becasue with each bite you have a perfectly baked crust with some seasoned seitan and raisins and black olives.
+The dough has to be flaky, becasue with each bite you have a perfectly baked crust with some seasoned beef and raisins and black olives.
 Obviously I was going to have to leave out the hard-boiled eggs, but I knew that the lack of the eggs would not alter the flavors of the empanadas.

 Ryan thought the flake crust was perfect and the filling flavorful.
 The recipe is a keeper and it will be something I will pass onto our future kids.

 What recipes were made often by your mother or grandmother but NEVER taught to you?
 Have you recreated it?